PabloCorso/elma-tcg/app/assets/rules.md

 #### Ways to win the game

 - The first player to reach 100 points wins the game.
-- A player loses the game if he or she is forced to draw a card and cannot do it.
+- A player loses the game if they are forced to draw a card and cannot do it.

 ## Basic concepts